How to trade shares in football clubs

 The high stakes involved in managing a football team can affect more than just the players – it can also have an impact on the club’s share price.
-Find out how you can buy and trade football club shares with us.
+Find out how you can trade football club shares with IG.

 Football club shares: what you need to know

-Before you start investing or trading in football club shares, it’s important to know what drives share prices.
-While supply and demand is often the primary driver of price, player transfers, team financials, sponsorships and game results also have an impact on a club’s share price.
+Before you start trading or investing in football club shares, it’s important to know what drives share prices.
+While supply and demand will always be the primary drivers of price, player transfers, team financials, sponsorships and game results all have an impact on the club’s share price.

 What are the best football club shares to watch?